Jieyab89/OSINT-Cheat-sheet/README.md

 - Scan the files will you download
 - Encrypt your network traffic, message and disk
 - Beware about attachments such as docx, xlsm or macro documents (Check macros don't immediately press enable, check properties file to do strict mode)
+- Beware about malicious script like programm lang always check will you run it

 # These Resources Are Recommend For